Board of Directors

 Jenna Voss, Ph.D., LSLS Cert AVEd

 Jenna is an Assistant Professor in Communication Disorders and Deaf Education at Fontbonne University.
 Her career as a teacher and early interventionist, serving children with hearing loss and their caregivers, has evolved into preparing the next generation of professionals to do the same.
 Voss, having been born and raised in the greater St. Louis community, loves this city and has high hopes for its future, knowing that by supporting the youngest citizens we can do better.
 She resides in Glendale with her husband (Ben) and three young children (Michael, 6; Francis and Ramona, 2).
 Her family’s favorite We Stories reads include "More More More," Said the Baby, Please, Baby, Please, Marisol McDonald Doesn’t Match, Last Stop on Market Street, Islandborn, and Of Thee I Sing.

 Pamela Washington, Ph.D.

 Pam is a Gifted Specialist in the Webster Groves School District.
 She studies identifying underrepresented populations of students that are gifted.
-Pam is passionate about equity in education and social justice issues and believes We Stories is a solution to bringing literacy and diversity into the lives of young children in a positive and natural way that will shape their lens of the world.
+Pam is an advocate for equity in education and social justice issues and believes We Stories is a solution to bringing literacy and diversity into the lives of young children in a positive and natural way that will shape their lens of the world.
 She was appointed by the State of Missouri to serve on the University of Missouri Commission examining the Diversity and Title IX programs for the university system.
 Pam has also been an adjunct professor at Maryville University.
 She lives in St. Louis with her husband and two daughters.
 Uptown, a story about Harlem, Unstoppable Octobia May and Snowy Day are titles they enjoy reading over and over.